 Meat: the festive “patudo” (Parian version of Lambriatis lamb prepared on Easter day), the pitsounia (pigeons), the hare stew ‘stifado’, the snails with myrmitzeli (handmade pasta), the Lefkian karavoli with skordalia, prepared either boubouristi or stifado (stewed in onions and tomato).

-Other favorite recipes: kalfa with skordalia (Lefkiani recipe), black-eyed beans with chard, cod with spinach, cuttlefish with fennel, hare stifado.
+Other favourite recipes: kalfa with skordalia (Lefkiani recipe), black-eyed beans with chard, cod with spinach, cuttlefish with fennel, and hare stifado.